withastro/starlight/docs/src/content/docs/accessibility-statement.md

 These technologies are used in combination with modern browsers and assistive technologies to provide an accessible experience.

-### Accessibility features
+### Accessibility-supporting features

-Starlight includes the following accessibility features by default:
+Starlight includes the following accessibility-supporting features by default:

 - Skip link to bypass navigation and jump to main content
 - Logical heading hierarchy for screen reader navigation
 - Landmark regions (`<nav>`, `<main>`, `<aside>`) for assistive technology navigation
-- Full keyboard navigation for all interactive elements
+- Keyboard-accessible navigation for Starlight-provided interactive elements
-- Arrow key, Home, and End key support for tab components
+- Arrow key, Home, and End key interaction for tab components
-- Escape key closes modals and menus with proper focus management
+- Escape key support for modals and menus with focus management
 - Keyboard shortcuts for search (<kbd><kbd>Ctrl</kbd>+<kbd>K</kbd></kbd> or <kbd><kbd>Command</kbd>+<kbd>K</kbd></kbd>)
-- Color contrast meeting WCAG AA requirements
+- Color contrast targets based on WCAG AA requirements
 - Dark and light themes with user preference support
 - Responsive design adapting to different viewport sizes
 - Visible focus indicators for keyboard navigation
-- ARIA attributes throughout components
+- ARIA attributes where needed in interactive components
-- Screen reader labels for interactive elements
+- Screen reader labels for non-text controls
 - Language attributes for proper pronunciation
 - Semantic HTML for meaningful structure